Stock events for Matson, Inc. (MATX)

 MATX’s Geographic footprint

-Matson's geographic footprint is primarily in the Pacific region, serving Hawaii, Alaska, Guam, Micronesia, and the South Pacific islands.
-It has a presence in the Transpacific trade lane, connecting China to Southern California, and operates an export service from Dutch Harbor, Alaska, to Asia.
-Matson Logistics extends its reach throughout North America and Asia, providing services across the continental U.S. and in key Asian locations.
+Matson, Inc.'s geographic footprint is primarily concentrated in the Pacific, connecting the U.S. mainland with Hawaii, Alaska, Guam, Micronesia, and other South Pacific islands.
+It also operates services from China to Long Beach, California, and to Okinawa, Japan.
+Matson Logistics extends this reach throughout North America and Asia, with representation in 18 locations across Asia and corporate offices in North America.

 MATX Corporate Image Assessment